-This Data Security Agreement (Agreement) is agreed upon effective (Date) by and between The Praxis Institute (Institution) and (Employee).

-1. Disclosure of Institution's Data:

-Employee shall not disclose Institution's Data in any manner that would constitute a violation of state and or federal law or the terms of this agreement including, without limitation, by means of outsourcing, sharing, retransfer, or access, to any person or entity, except:

-- a.
-Employees or agents who actually and legitimately needs to access or use Institution's Data in the performance of duties to Institution; - b.
-But only after such party has agreed in writing and in advance of any disclosure, to be bound by confidentiality terms at least as stringent as the terms of this Agreement; or - c.
-Any other third party approved by the institution in writing and in advance on any disclosure, but only to the extent of such approval. - 2.
-Use of, Storage of, or Access to, Institution's Data Employee shall only use, store, or access Institution's Data: - a.
-In accordance with, and only to the extent permissible under this agreement; and - b.
-In full compliance with any and all applicable laws and regulations, only to the extent applicable to employee, but without limitation: Family Educational Rights and Privacy Act (FERPA) and, Health Insurance Portability and Accountability Act (HIPAA), - c.
-Any transmission, transportation, or storage of Institution's Data outside the United States is prohibited except on prior written authorization by the Institution. - 3.
-Safeguarding Institution's Data

-Employees agrees that use, storage, and access to Institution's Data Shall be performed with that degree of skill, care, and judgment customarily accepted as sound, quality, and professional practices.
-Employee shall conduct daily responsibilities and maintain safeguards necessary to ensure the confidentiality, availability, and integrity of Institution's Data.
+This Data Security Agreement (Agreement) is agreed upon effective and between The Praxis Institute (Institution) and Disclosure of Institution's Data: Employee shall not disclose Institution's Data in any manner that violation of state and or federal law or the terms of this agreement limitation, by means of outsourcing, sharing, retransfer, or access, entity, except: Employees or agents who actually and legitimately needs to Institution's Data in the performance of duties to Institution But only after such party has agreed in writing and in advandisclosure, to be bound by confidentiality terms at least as sof this Agreement; or Any other third party approved by the institution in writing any disclosure, but only to the extent of such approval. including, without to any person or access or use; ce of any tringent as the terms 2.
+Use of, Storage of, or Access to, Institution's Data Employee shall only use, store, or access Institution's Data: a.
+In accordance with, and only to the extent permissible under and b.
+In full compliance with any and all applicable laws and reguextent applicable to employee, but without limitation: Family Rights and Privacy Act (FERPA) and, Health Insurance Por Accountability Act (HIPAA), c.
+Any transmission, transportation, or storage of Institution's United States is prohibited except on prior written authorization. ulations, only to the ly Educational tability and Data outside the 3.
+Safeguarding Institution's Data Employees agrees that use, storage, and access to Institution's Data performed with that degree of skill, care, and judgment customaril quality, and professional practices.
+Employee shall conduct daily r maintain safeguards necessary to ensure the confidentiality, availa of Institution's Data. y accepted as sound responsibilities and Institution's Representative Date

-Institution's Representative